Call 7 days a week for free advice

 Clever use of space

 This extends into the gardeners.
 Keen gardeners may bemoan the loss of their greenhouse and acres of manicured lawn, but often this is impossible to maintain if you face limited mobility.
-There are many more options now available with lean to and wall greenhouses taking up much less space, while pots in a courtyard offer you a release for your green fingered tendencies without the upkeep of a lawn.
+There are many more options now available, with lean-to and wall greenhouses taking up much less space, while pots in a courtyard offer you a release for your green-fingered tendencies without the upkeep of a lawn.

-Furniture
+Think About Furniture

-Location
+Consider Location

 The other element is social life.
-Many older people in the UK are lonely and isolated, if you pick a town or village that has a community, whether that is a pub or a bowls team, you will find it much easier to stay social.
+Many older people in the UK are lonely and isolated; if you pick a town or village that has a community, whether that is a pub or a bowls team, you will find it much easier to stay social.

 Nationally

 Where do you want to be in the country?
 This can be very dependent on hobbies and holidays as well as attachments like family and community.
 If you have had a favourite holiday spot that you have been going back to for years, downsizing may allow you to live in your dream location.
-Perhaps you have a passion for golfing and wish to be closer to a better club?
+Perhaps you have a passion for golfing and wish to be closer to a better club.

 Don’t let the winter weather put you off your retirement dream of living in the Lake District.
 While many of the top ten retirement spot lists can be discounted, a few are very helpful if you are looking at where to start.
-The Guardian created an in-depth study into top retirement towns and offer not only the percentage of other retired folk but also average rainfall and sunshine hours, crime rates and cost of housing, transport links as well as local areas of cultural and natural beauty.
+The Guardian created an in-depth study into top retirement towns and offers not only the percentage of other retired folk but also average rainfall and sunshine hours, crime rates and cost of housing, transport links, as well as local areas of cultural and natural beauty.

-Family
+Consider Family

-There are still things to consider however, though you may have a burning desire to enjoy your retirement in the furthest corner of the West Country, this may make getting to you a chore for family and friends.
-Pick an area that is accessible, with good rail and road links, if anything happens you want to be able to get to places fast and country roads may be attractive, but they are not renowned for speed.
+There are still things to consider; however, though you may have a burning desire to enjoy your retirement in the furthest corner of the West Country, this may make getting to you a chore for family and friends.
+Pick an area that is accessible, with good rail and road links; if anything happens, you want to be able to get to places fast, and country roads may be attractive, but they are not renowned for speed.

 Accessibility